gadphly/Swift_blogs/createCACert.md

  - the cert you get is both the site's cert and the intermediate Let'sEncrypt cert.
  - divide up the file into two files: cert and intermediate
  - `openssl verify -CAfile /usr/local/etc/openssl/cert.pem -untrusted Intermediate.pem UserCert.pem` which uses the system's CA file to verify Let's Encrypt's cert's root singature.

+ ## Some extra tricks

+ - Multi-domain certs are possible.
+To do it, when creating the CSR, just add multiple domain with space separating them.
+You can verify the CSR using `openssl req -in csr -noout -text`